cenwadike/stylus-dorg-task/README.md

 - User can create new market.
 - Market stores the base token, quote token and exchange rate.
 - User can swap base token for quote token.
-- User can swap quote token for base token.

 The program is ABI-equivalent with Solidity is shown below: